CERINI Family History, Introduction

 - The late Giovanni Cerini and his surviving wife Margherita Camani (~1635-1697) had sons Giovanni and Giacomo Antonio.
-This family was enumerated adjacent to Giovanni Giacomo Cerini in 1692, and in 1698, after mother Margherita died, they were joined by the widow Mrs. Giacomina (Cerini) Pedrotti.
+This family was enumerated adjacent to Giovanni Giacomo Cerini in 1692, and in 1698, after Margherita died, her sons were joined by the widow Mrs. Giacomina (Cerini) Pedrotti.

 - Giovanni Cerini, born about 1634, married Domenica Del Notaro, the widow of Giovanni Mazzini.
-Domenica died by 1698 and Giovanni remarried to Guglielmina Cerini.
+Domenica died in 1693 and Giovanni remarried to Guglielmina Cerini.
 Their son Giovanni Pietro Cerini is the progenitor of the Cerinis of Tomales Bay, California.

 - Giovanni Antonio Cerini (I)1, born about 1640, is the progenitor of our Cerini family.